Convolutional Spiking Neural Networks for Detecting Anticipatory Brain Potentials Using Electroencephalogram: Methods

-\item Each epoch was then further cleaned using the TBT plugin to remove high amplitude noise.
-Channels were removed from the epoch if either of the following two criteria was met for a data period duration of 10\% of an epoch or more \cite{bagdasarov_roberts_brechet_brunet_michel_gaffrey_2022}: i) if they exceeded $\pm 100$ $\mu$v in magnitude, or ii) if the joint probabilities (i.e., probabilities of activity) exceeded 3 standard deviations for local or global thresholds.
-If either criterion was met for less than 10\% of an epoch, then the offending data period was removed and subsequently interpolated.
-Epochs with more than 50\% of channels removed (i.e., 10 channels) were omitted entirely.
+\item Each segment was then further cleaned using the TBT plugin to remove high amplitude noise.
+Channels were removed from the segment if either of the following two criteria was met for a data period duration of 10\% of an segment or more \cite{bagdasarov_roberts_brechet_brunet_michel_gaffrey_2022}: i) if they exceeded $\pm 100$ $\mu$v in magnitude, or ii) if the joint probabilities (i.e., probabilities of activity) exceeded 3 standard deviations for local or global thresholds.
+If either criterion was met for less than 10\% of an segment, then the offending data period was removed and subsequently interpolated.
+Segments with more than 50\% of channels removed (i.e., 10 channels) were omitted entirely.
 Any removed channels were re-interpolated after the cleaning was finished for consistency in input dimension.

-\item Each channel was normalization such that the data lay within a range of 0 to 1.
-The particular equation used was:

-where $i$ is the $i^{th}$ data channel and $X$ is the data vector corresponding to that channel, $\max(\cdot)$ and $\min(\cdot)$ are the maximum and minimum channel values per epoch, respectively.

-\item Finally, the data points were padded to a uniform length of 1848, the size of the largest data point, by appending zeros to the end.
+\item Every data point was padded to a uniform length of 1848, the size of the largest dataset in a trial, by appending zeros to the end.
 Padding data should not significantly change the prediction results and is commonly done when using machine learning algorithms on datasets containing images having different sizes.
 Furthermore, padding the data should less significantly alter the dataset versus truncating data, which allows for the possibility of deletion of key features.

+\item Finally, each channel was normalized such that the data lay within a range of 0 to 1.
+The particular equation used was:

+where $i$ is the $i^{th}$ data channel and $X$ is the data vector corresponding to that channel, $\max(\cdot)$ and $\min(\cdot)$ are the maximum and minimum channel values per segment, respectively.

 \end{enumerate}